typemeta/funcj/codec/readme.md

 ## Example

-First some sample types we want to serialise:
+First some sample types we want to encode:

 ```java
 enum Colour {RED, GREEN, BLUE}